-Unlike the laws of many other countries, the U.S. federal securities laws DO NOT prescribe minimum experience or qualification requirements for persons providing investment advice.
-They DO NOT establish maximum fees that advisers may charge.
+Unlike the laws of many other countries, the U.S. federal securities laws do not prescribe minimum experience or qualification requirements for persons providing investment advice.
+They do not establish maximum fees that advisers may charge.
 Nor do they preclude advisers from having substantial conflicts of interest that might adversely affect the objectivity of the advice they provide.
 Rather, investors have the responsibility, based on disclosure they receive, for selecting their own advisers, negotiating their own fee arrangements, and evaluating their advisers’ conflicts.”

 Our goal at AFAM Capital is to raise the bar and treat our clients as we would like to be treated.